Goal-Oriented Semantic Communications for 6G Networks: Goal-Oriented Semantic Communication Framework

-Face detection and road segmentation are two emerging image processing tasks \cite{Zhao2019, Minaee2022}, where the captured images are required to be transmitted to the central server for processing.
-However, the road segmentation task in autonomous driving applications imposes stringent latency and reliability requirements due to road safety issues.
-This is because the vehicles need to instantaneously react to the rapidly changing environment.
+Object detection and semantic segmentation are two emerging image processing tasks \cite{Zhao2019, Minaee2022}, where the captured images are required to be transmitted to the central server for processing.
+However, the semantic segmentation task, e.g., road segmentation in autonomous driving applications, imposes stringent latency and reliability requirements due to road safety issues.
+This is because the vehicles must react instantly to the rapidly changing environment.

-For the time non-critical face detection task, TOSA information can be the face feature that is extracted via CNN.
+For the time non-critical object detection task, e.g., face detection, goal-oriented semantic information can be the face feature extracted via CNN.
 After being transmitted to the central server, the regions with CNN features (R-CNN) can be applied to perform face detection.
-For the time critical road segmentation task, one possible solution is to identify the region of interest (ROI) features, i.e., road, as the TOSA information, and crop the images via region proposal algorithms.
+For the time-critical road segmentation task, one possible solution is to identify the region of interest (ROI) features, i.e., road, as the goal-oriented semantic information, and crop the images via region proposal algorithms.
 Then, the central server can perform image segmentation via mask R-CNN.
-Both tasks can be evaluated via effectiveness level performance metrics, including Intersection over Union (IoU), mean average precision (mAP), F-measure, and mean absolute error (MAE).
+Both tasks can be evaluated via effectiveness-aware performance metrics, including Intersection over Union (IoU), mean average precision (mAP), F-measure, and mean absolute error (MAE).
 It is noted that road segmentation in the autonomous driving application can be evaluated via pixel accuracy, and mean pixel accuracy (MPA).
-However, the trade-off between accuracy and latency remains to be an important challenge to solve.
+However, the trade-off between accuracy and latency remains an important challenge to solve.